Zubair199/CvBuilder/README.md

 # CvBuilder

-For Testing Sign Up and Sign In Using Jest & react-testing-library You will need to comment navigation.addListner Event Handler, as during testing rendering the component Will lead to errors
+For Testing Sign Up and Sign In Using Jest & react-testing-library You will need to comment out navigation.addListner Event Handler, as during testing rendering the component Will lead to errors